Online Predators: One Mother’s Story

-Content Warning: This article discusses multiple forms of trauma, including sexual assault.
+Content Warning: This article discusses multiple forms of trauma, including sexual assault, and online predators.

 There’s a quote attributed to writer and speaker Glennon Doyle that says, “There’s no such thing as other people’s kids.”
 The first time I read that line, it resonated with me in a powerful way.
 I’m a mom to three girls, but I — like all of us at Bark — am passionate about the well-being of all children everywhere.